Bio

 Photo © Luke Ulrich

 I am a lifelong student of the beauty that is Nature.
-I'm fascinated with animals, clouds, and water.
+I'm fascinated with animals, clouds, trees, and water.

 If I could be anyone in history, I would be Charles Darwin.
 But I think this period of our natural history brings its own unique opportunities, so I'm perfectly content being alive now, just as Jill.